-The results of the intersection LOS calculations (based on Circular 212 methodology) indicated that the level of service ratings improved at four locations and decreased at four locations in comparison to the 2005 results.
-Three intersections are operating at their LOS standard.
-The remaining study intersections are operating at levels of service better than their LOS standard and no LOS Standard violations were identified.
+The intersection LOS calculations were conducted using two methods, the Circular 212 method and the 2000 HCM method.
+The results based on Circular 212 method indicated that the level of service ratings improved at eight locations and decreased at five locations in comparison to the 2007 results.
+Three intersections are operating at their LOS standard and he remaining study intersections are operating at levels of service better than their LOS standard.

-In addition to using the Circular 212 methodology, intersection operations were evaluated with the 2000 Highway Capacity Manual (HCM) methodology.
-This methodology uses signal timing inputs in conjunction with the volumes and lane configuration to determine a level of service which is based on average control delay expressed in seconds per vehicle.
-This methodology is used by many of the jurisdictions within San Mateo County, and HCM LOS results were presented in the 2005 CMP monitoring report.
-The results of the intersection LOS calculations using the 2000 HCM methodology indicated that the level of service rating improved at five locations and decreased at three locations in comparison to the 2005 results.
-Three intersections are operating at their LOS standard based on the 2000 HCM methodology and no LOS Standard violations were identified.
+In addition to using the Circular 212 method, intersection operations were evaluated with the 2000 Highway Capacity Manual (HCM) method as this method is now used by most of the jurisdictions within San Mateo County.
+The results of the intersection LOS calculations using the 2000 HCM method indicated that the level of service rating improved at three locations and decreased at five locations in comparison to the 2007 results.
+Four intersections are operating at their LOS standard.
 These intersection LOS results were consistent with the results calculated using the Circular 212 methodology in terms of the changes in LOS and the LOS Standard violations.

-PERFORMANCE MEASURES
+OTHER PERFORMANCE MEASURES